Lobbieinc/slate/source/index.html.md

 }
 ```

-> This command will update the Form Group/Packet with `id` of 1 to have only have Forms from Form Template 1.
+> This command will update the Form Group/Packet with `id` of 1 to have only have Forms from Form Template 1, to have a new due date and to be marked as incomplete.

 ```shell
 curl -X PUT \